NobodysNightmare/screeps-ai/README.md

 Note: Since only one storage can be placed, placing additional storages will clear the old storage location.

+#### Walls

+* **Building name:** `walls`
+* **color:** "Odd" colors (e.g. red) will place the top-right corner, "even" colors the lower left corner.

+All tiles on the wall rectangle and outside will be considered to belong to the outside wall, while all tiles inside this area will belong to the inner perimeter.

+While this will not yet automatically build any walls, masons will respect this outline and only reinforce outside walls and ramparts and none in the inner perimeter.

 ### Spawning Creeps

 There are multiple creep spawning operations available.
 They are all controlled using the same scheme.